Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Abstract

 \section{Abstract}

-We present numerical simulations of dark matter and stellar dynamics in Ultra Light Dark Matter halos tailored to mimic dwarf galaxies.
-For dark matter particle mass $m\approx1\times10^{-22}$~eV, dynamical heating causes the half-light radius to over-shoot surface brightness data of the Fornax galaxy.
-For $m\approx1\times10^{-21}$~eV, soliton core formation leads to a velocity dispersion peak incompatible with kinematics data.
-Extending the analysis to the Carina and Leo II galaxies, the tension persists up to $m\approx5\times10^{-21}$~eV.
-A caveat in our analysis is the omission of stellar self-gravity.
-This would not change dynamics today, but could affect extrapolation back in time if the stellar body was more compact in the past.
+We present numerical simulations of dark matter and stellar dynamics in ultra light dark matter halos tailored to mimic dwarf galaxies.
+An important effect we observe is the dynamical evolution of the stellar half-light radius and velocity dispersion, which makes previous equilibrium models significantly incomplete.
+Based on half-light radius dynamical evolution, as well as velocity peaks due to soliton core condensation, we show that data from the Fornax, Carina, and Leo II dwarf galaxies disfavores particle masses in the range $ 5\times 10^{-22} \text{~eV} \lesssim m \lesssim 5\times10^{-21}$~eV.
+Smaller boson masses, around $m\approx1\times10^{-22}$~eV, could cause strong dynamical heating, but we caution that tidal stripping by the Milky Way could moderate the effect.
+A caveat in our analysis is the omission of stellar self-gravity, which could affect extrapolation back in time if the stellar body was much more compact in the past.

-\textit{Introduction}.
-UltraLight Dark Matter (ULDM) is a well-motivated dark matter candidate~\cite{Hui2017,Hui:2021tkt,Ferreira:2020fam}, originally proposed to solve some small-scales shortcomings of the Cold Dark Matter (CDM) paradigm~\cite{Hu:2000ke}.
-The relic abundance can be easily explained through the vacuum misalignment mechanism~\cite{Hui2017}.
-An appealing feature of this model is that it exhibits observable signatures without assuming any interaction between dark matter and the Standard Model beyond gravity.